 Allow me to introduce to you our WFPB enchilada sauce.
 It can be made ahead and works perfectly with many WFPB recipes.
 It comes together quickly, and it’s very easy to make.
 It has just the right texture and the perfect blend of spices.

 While it may seem odd to stir flour and spices around in a dry skillet with a wooden spoon, it is a necessary step.
 This step helps heat the flour and cook it a little.
 This removes that flour taste.
 Plus, you really want the spices to shine through and not the flour.
 Heating the spices allows them to become fragrant and wakes them up.
 Dry stirring them around in a medium-hot skillet accomplishes this nicely.

 We hope you give this enchilada sauce a try!
 You will never want to buy canned enchilada sauce at the store again.

 There isn’t a lot I can say about this enchilada sauce that Mom hasn’t already discussed.
 I would add that finding a great chili spice is important.
 Every chili spice has a different blend of spices in it.
 Some are hotter, some are spicier.
 In the end, the chili spice you select will dictate how spicy and/or hot vs mild your enchilada sauce will turn out.

 - 8-quart ceramic/enamel lined Dutch Oven or similar nonstick skillet

 This amazing homemade enchilada sauce ensures that you will never buy store bought enchilada sauce again.
 The recipe comes together quickly and is very easy to make.
 A fabulous Whole Food Plant Based recipe.
 Oil free, sugar free, no highly processed ingredients, and gluten free.

-- 3 Tablespoons all-purpose gluten free flour (or unbleached flour)
+- 3 Tablespoons flour (of choice)

 - 2 Tablespoons chili powder